autamus/docs/user-guide/create-automated-build.md

 ### 4. Check Triggers

-By default, adding this workflow will build containers on a pull request (to test changes) and then deploy on any merge into the main branch.
-You can take a look at [GitHub triggers](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) if you want to choose a different event (e.g., a release).
+By default, adding this workflow will build containers on a pull request (to test changes) and then deploy on any merge into the main branch, along with releases.
+You can take a look at [GitHub triggers](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) if you want to choose a different event.

 ### 5. Build and Deploy!